 GFOA recommends state and local government financial managers to take all necessary steps to ensure that they will be able to collect and maintain adequate documentation on disaster-related costs to support maximum reimbursement from all levels of government that offer such assistance, including the following:

 1. Establish Formal Policies and Procedures for the documentation of disaster-related costs

-- Every government should establish written policies and procedures on how to account for disaster-related reimbursable costs.
-These policies and procedures should be:
+- Every government should establish written policies and procedures on how to account for disaster-related reimbursable costs

 - Both financial and nonfinancial staff should receive training on these policies and procedures;

 - Elected officials should also be briefed on the government’s policies and procedures whenever new officials take office.

 - Financial and nonfinancial staff also should receive training on FEMA requirements and guidelines, as well as those of other assistance providers;1

 - All disaster-related documentation should be routed to a member of the finance department, who will be the point of contact for all reviewer and auditor requests.

 - Finance staff should review and approve all costs submitted by program staff before those costs are assigned to an emergency account and submitted as part of the disaster relief grant reimbursement package (project worksheets, for FEMA’s Public Assistance Program);